vizerb/tikera/README.md

 ## About

-Tikera, a cinema ticket booking web app.
-This project is the final programming project for the Client-side Web Programming course, part of the Computer Science BSc program at ELTE.
+Tikera (a cinema ticket booking web app) is the final programming project for the Client-side Web Programming course, part of the Computer Science BSc program at ELTE.
 The REST API was provided, and the main task was to develop the front-end of the "Tikera" application using React, Redux, and RTK Query.

 ## Tasks